 Oxybenzone, oh my?

 But, you might wonder, what is the point of protecting your skin from sunburn and eventual melanoma, if you use toxic sunscreen that will give you cancer?
+2019 research did show that these chemicals enter the bloodstream, but that is just the first step towards knowing if they are toxic.
 Well, according to a Whole Foods-shopping dermatologist (that is, a dermatologist who is not hostile to the organic movement), it would take 200 years of regular application of conventional sunscreen’s effective UV blocker oxybenzone to, “reach even questionable levels of exposure” that would cause hormone disruption which might then lead to cancer at some point down the road.
 (The study that raised the alarm involved feeding rats a massive amount of sunscreen, at which point their uteruses got bigger.
 I’m not planning on eating my sunscreen, so I’m not sure that applies to me.)
 Huh.
 If this ingredient is not so bad, why on earth am I torturing myself?
 Why am I aging my already sun-damaged skin in a quixotic quest to avoid what looks like a fictional toxin?

 But, the plot thickens.
 (Pun intended.)
 Some people are allergic to Oxybenzone, and in that case, they have to avoid it.
 I’m sorry.

 And then there is this list of ingredients that harm the marine environment, which basically includes anything that would protect you from UV rays.
 But…they caveat it by saying more study is needed.
 They also say that it is entirely replaceable by other ingredients that are less toxic to marine life.
 But conveniently leave out the fact that the FDA in the U.S. is weirdly hostile to approving these other ingredients.
 Concerned consumers are left in a lurch by this situation.
 I certainly don’t want to poison the already beleaguered coral.
 But I also don’t want to get melanoma.